feilaz/SynergyMAS-Evaluation/README.md

 ## Introduction

-SynergyMAS is a Multi-Agent System (MAS) framework designed to enhance the capabilities of Large Language Models (LLMs) for complex tasks.
-It integrates logical reasoning, Retrieval-Augmented Generation (RAG), and Theory of Mind (ToM) to overcome common LLM limitations.
+SynergyMAS is a Multi-Agent System (MAS) framework designed to enhance Large Language Models (LLMs) for complex tasks, integrating logical reasoning, Retrieval-Augmented Generation (RAG), and Theory of Mind (ToM).
+This repository contains a modified version for comparative evaluation.
+To enable fair comparisons with methods handling shorter interactions, conversation stage tracking functionality have been removed.
+For instance, in applying Lean Startup methodology, this version evaluates only the "Learn" step instead of all five steps (see example at the end of README).

 ## Project Structure